ashryaagr/Fairness.jl/docs/src/measures.md

 ```

 ### Helper Functions
-MLJFair._ftIdx is a utility function that has been used to calculate metrics and shall be helpful while using MLJFair to inspect Fairness tensor values.
+Fairness._ftIdx is a utility function that has been used to calculate metrics and shall be helpful while using Fairness to inspect Fairness tensor values.
 ```@docs
-MLJFair._ftIdx
+Fairness._ftIdx
 ```